alper-guven/valkeygen/README.md

 ## How It Works

-Eventual purpose of this library is to create a `Redis Key` (which is basically a string) using a template which we call in this library a `Redis Key Template`.
+Eventual purpose of this library is to create a `Valkey Key` (which is basically a string) using a template which we call in this library a `Valkey Key Template`.

-There is a function called `createValkeyKey()` which takes a `Redis Key Template` and an object which includes values for the params in the `Redis Key Template`, then replaces parameters in template with the given values.
+There is a function called `createValkeyKey()` which takes a `Valkey Key Template` and an object which includes values for the params in the `Valkey Key Template`, then replaces parameters in template with the given values.

 Most basic usage is as follows: